damienmckenna/metatag/README.txt

        enabled for this entity, select "Users may translate this field" to use Drupal's translation system.

+Please note: no meta tags will be output while the site is in maintenance mode.

 Simplify the content administration experience
 --------------------------------------------------------------------------------